kahnwong/karnwong.me/content/posts/2024/calling-c-from-go-python-and-rust-benchmark/index.md

 ![10-all-stats-all.webp](images/10-all-stats-all.webp)

 You can also call rust from python via pyo3.
 In which, for the same function implementation, it is waaaaay faster than CFFI!

+## TLDR

+- Calling c from go and rust doesn't have much overhead.
+But if you are calling c from python, that's a very different story.
+- If we are talking about pure implementations, native rust is comparable to c.
+- For boosting python performance, utilizing pyo3 via rust is also a good option, since it brings the performance closer to go and rust.